mrocklin/thesis/term.md

 These functions serve as a general interface.
 Client codes must somehow implement this interface for their objects.
 Utility codes can build functionality from these functions.

-The `term` library also provides utility functions for search and unification.
+The `term` library also provides general utility functions for search and unification.

 #### Composition

 In Python most systems that manipulate terms (like existing logic programming projects) create an interface which must be inherited by objects if they want to use the functionality of the system.
 This approach requires both foresight and coordination with the client projects.
-It is difficult to convince project organizers to modify their code, particularly if that code is pre-existing and well entrenched.
+It is difficult to convince project organizers to modify their code to impement these interfaces, particularly if that code is pre-existing and well established.

 Term was designed to interoperate with legacy systems where changing the client codebases to subclass from `term` classes is not an option.
 In particular, `term` was designed to simultaneously support two computer algebra systems, SymPy and Theano.
 Both of these projects are sufficiently entrenched to bar the possibility of changing the underlying data structures.
 This application constraint forced a design which makes minimal demands for interoperation; ease of composition is a core tenet.